Upper Gastrointestinal Endoscopy

 Your doctor can take a tissue sample to test for Helicobacter pylori infection, which is believed to be the main cause of stomach or

 duodenal ulcers.
-For more information, see the topic
+To learn more, see the topic Helicobacter Pylori Tests.

 - Cancer can be identified or ruled out using endoscopy.